trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 `gcc` is a special `COLLECT_GCC_OPTIONS` case and it has a limit of `128KB` making argument limits onto hundreds.

-Initially I planned to workaround `qemu` failure by using `gcc`'s response files.
+Initially I planned to work around `qemu` failure by using `gcc` response files.
 I thought it would save the problem completely.
-Unfortunately `COLLECT_GCC_OPTIONS` contains already expanded response file contents and thus response files will only remove multiplication factor but will not sidestep 128KB limit.
+Unfortunately `COLLECT_GCC_OPTIONS` contains already expanded response file contents and thus response files will only remove multiplication factor but will not sidestep `128KB` limit.

 On the bright side `COLLECT_GCC_OPTIONS` is an internal `gcc` implementation detail that should be fixable without much external impact.
 Even if we move it to proper argument list it should already unlock `2MB` limit.
-And if we could pass response files through we cloud sidestep the limit entirely.
+And if we could pass response files through we could sidestep the limit entirely.
 Filed <https://gcc.gnu.org/PR111527> to `gcc` upstream.